port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 With this powerful feature you can accomplish the following:

-1. Enrich your users and teams data by adding properties and relations to these blueprints - Slack url, titles, profiles, and much more.
+1. Enrich your users and teams data by adding properties and relations to these blueprints - Slack URLs, titles, profiles, or any other data.
 2. As with all other blueprints, you can ingest data into your entities using an integration.
 For example, you can map your GitHub users into Port users via your GitHub integration configuration.

 :::info Important